 Want to get started?
 Sign up for Vox’s free Meat/Less newsletter course now.

 The guide is written to help anyone on the less-meat spectrum, from aspiring flexitarians to full-on vegans.
 We’ll answer some of the most common questions about eating less meat:

 - What impact can one person really make?

 - If I am going to give up one type of meat, should I cut back on chicken or steak?

 - Where do vegetarians get their protein?

 - I’m terrible at making new habits stick … please help?

-The newsletter, written by Vox Future Perfect staff writer Kenny Torrella, will give readers the practical tools to eat less meat and more plant-based foods, like tips on what to cook, where to shop and eat, and how to be healthy on a plant-based diet.
-But Kenny will also answer big questions around the impact of eating less meat, like whether our individual food choices actually make a difference for animal welfare and the climate, and what types of meat to reduce, depending on what you care most about.
+The newsletter, by Vox Future Perfect staff writer Kenny Torrella, gives readers the practical tools to eat less meat and more plant-based foods, like tips on what to cook, where to shop and eat, and how to be healthy on a plant-based diet.
+Kenny also answers big questions around the impact of eating less meat, like which types of meat have the biggest impacts on animals and the planet, and whether our individual food choices actually make a difference.

-Since 2020, Vox has significantly increased our coverage of industrialized animal farming and its effects on animal welfare, public health, and the environment thanks to a grant made possible by Animal Charity Evaluators in 2020, work that has ranged from a podcast miniseries, a video series, and stories on Future Perfect.
+Since 2020, Vox has significantly increased our coverage of industrialized animal farming and its effects on animal welfare, public health, and the environment thanks to generous funders and readers, work that has ranged from a podcast miniseries to a video series to stories on Future Perfect.

-This limited-run e-course is a new product from Vox.
 We know our audience is looking for practical advice on how to live a better life in accordance with their values.
-We’re excited to be launching Meat/Less and look forward to hearing from readers about this course and what future ones we should offer.
+We’re excited to be relaunching Meat/Less and look forward to hearing from readers about this course and what future ones we should offer.